followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/load.md

 <!--typeFunctionReturnType-->Promise<any><!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A promise of a deferred object resolved after data is loaded.
+A Promise that is resolved after data is loaded.
 <!--/typeFunctionReturnDescription-->